EB-5 Green Card process: from investment to approval

 Posted by Kurt Reuss on May 14, 2021

-A primary EB-5 requirement is an initial investment in a new commercial enterprise.
-That investment must be $800,000 (USD) in a Targeted Employment Area or $1,050,000 in a non-TEA area.
-As per United States Citizenship and Immigration Services (USCIS) regulations, investors must provide appropriate documentation in their I-526 petition to show the capital for their EB-5 investment has been obtained or earned through lawful means.
+A primary requirement for the EB-5 program is an initial investment in a new commercial enterprise.
+The investment amount should be $800,000 in a Targeted Employment Area (TEA) or $1,050,000 in a non-TEA area.
+According to the regulations of the United States Citizenship and Immigration Services (USCIS), investors must provide proper documentation in their I-526 petition to demonstrate that the capital for their EB-5 investment has been obtained or earned through lawful means.

 EB 5 projects due diligence checklist